Nutrition Research > Gut Health

 Dietary intake can affect gut microbiota by changing:

-- The microbiota abundance (the amounts of bacteria)
+- The microbiota abundance (amount of bacteria)

-- The microbiota diversity (the different types of bacteria)
+- The microbiota diversity (types of bacteria)

 - The metabolites of the gut microbiota (production of short chain fatty acids)